eastend-street/portfolio/works/brickhouse.md

 ## What is Brickhouse?

-Brickhouse ventures company's homepage.
-This is a team project in CICCC with real client.
+Brickhouse ventures is a eSports VC fund.
+This is a Brickhouse company website as a team project in Cornerstone community college.

-\* Unfortunately, I could not show the website here due to company rules.
+\* Unfortunately, I couldn't show you the website here due to company rules.
 Feel free to request me if you want to see the website.

 ## Technologies

-I developed front-end architecture such as directory structure, how to separate component.
-Also making each component using React.js and TypeScript.
+Dveloped front-end architecture such as folder structure and separating component.
+Also made each component using React.js and TypeScript.

 - React.js
 - React Hooks